Connect with us

 8. Spruce Up the Exterior

-Lastly, it’s important to spruce up the exterior of your home.
+Lastly, it’s essential to spruce up the exterior of your home.
 A house for sale needs to have some curb appeal to entice buyers.
 Curb appeal is extremely important because it’s the first impression buyers have.

 Power wash your siding, pull weeds, and trim your bushes.
 You could also consider planting some flowers.
 Mowing the grass is also a great way to make your exterior stand out.
+Add outdoor plants in containers along pathways at the front and rear of your home.

 How to Stage Your Home: Taking Action